 Taking nerves gives a map of Segal spaces, which we show is a left fibration.
 It follows from a version of the straightening-unstraightening theorem, specificially the version in \cite{pedro,nima}, that this is equivalent to a simplicial functor from $\Manst$ to spaces.
 Since $\Manst$ is equivalent to the category of smooth manifolds and smooth embeddings, this gives the desired functor $\mc H_{\Diff}(-)$.

 \autoref{unstable_intro} and \autoref{stable_intro} give all of the functoriality one could hope for in the space of smooth $h$-cobordisms.
 In a subsequent paper, we use this functoriality to prove that the equivariant stable space of $h$-cobordisms splits into a product of non-equivariant stable $h$-cobordism spaces.
-The proof of this splitting takes a long detour through \emph{isovariant} $h$-cobordisms spaces, whose definition generalizes that of this paper but where we have to address several new subtleties.
-The construction of the stable equivariant $h$-cobordism space and the forthcoming splitting result is central to work in progress of the first two authors on equivariant Reidemeister torsion and of the latter two authors on the equivariant stable parametrized $h$-cobordism theorem.
+The proof of this splitting takes a long detour through \emph{isovariant} $h$-cobordism spaces, whose definition generalizes that of this paper, but with several additional subtleties.
+The construction of the stable equivariant $h$-cobordism space and the forthcoming splitting result are central to work in progress of the first two authors on equivariant Reidemeister torsion, and of the latter two authors on the equivariant stable parametrized $h$-cobordism theorem \cite{CaryMona, CaryMona3}.